Phoenix-Finance/Phoenix-Documentation/content/howto/tradelev.md

 There will be an extra request to spend your cryptoassets in your wallet in the first contract interaction.

-After the transactions are excuted on chain, you can check them on the 'leveraged token' section in below.
+After the transactions are executed on chain, you can check them on the 'leveraged token' section below.

 ![](https://z3.ax1x.com/2021/08/25/hEp6Q1.png)